Leon D. Milbeck vs. TrueCar, Inc., et al., No. 2:18-CV-02612 (SVW-AGR) (C.D. Cal.)

 If you are a Settlement Class Member and you did not exclude yourself from the Settlement Class, you will be bound by any orders issued by the Court.
 Note that at the January 27, 2020 Settlement Fairness Hearing, the Court approved the Settlement and noted that an order would be entered.
 See Minutes.
 On May 26, 2020, the Court subsequently entered its Final Judgment and Order of Dismissal.
 Additionally, the Court approved an Order Awarding Attorneys’ Fees and Reimbursement of Litigation Expenses and an Order Approving Plan of Allocation; these Orders are available here.Back To Top

 To be potentially eligible for a payment from the proceeds of the Settlement, you must be a member of the Settlement Class and you must have timely completed and returned the Claim Form with adequate supporting documentation postmarked no later than March 4, 2020.
-A Claim Form was included with the Notice.
-Please retain all records of your ownership of and transactions in TrueCar common stock, as they may be needed to document your Claim.
 If you requested exclusion from the Settlement Class or did not submit a timely and valid Claim Form, you will not be eligible to share in the Net Settlement Fund.Back To Top

-The $28,250,000.00 Settlement Amount and the interest earned thereon, while it is held in escrow before distribution, is referred to as the “Settlement Fund.”
-If you are entitled to a payment, your share of the Settlement Fund will depend on the number of members of the Settlement Class who submit valid Claim Forms (the “Authorized Claimants”).
-Payments will be calculated on a pro rata basis, meaning that the Settlement Fund (less all administrative costs, including the costs of notice, attorneys’ fees, and expenses) will be divided among the Authorized Claimants and distributed accordingly after the deadline for submission of Claim Forms has passed.
+The $28,250,000.00 Settlement Amount and the interest earned thereon, while it was held in escrow before distribution, was referred to as the “Settlement Fund.”
+If you are entitled to a payment, your share of the Settlement Fund depended on the number of members of the Settlement Class who submitted valid Claim Forms (the “Authorized Claimants”).
+Payments were calculated on a pro rata basis, meaning that the Settlement Fund (less all administrative costs, including the costs of notice, attorneys’ fees, and expenses) was divided among the Authorized Claimants and distributed accordingly on May 20, 2021.

-Your share of the Net Settlement Fund will depend on the number of shares (represented by valid and acceptable Claim Forms) that members of the Settlement Class submit to the Claims Administrator, relative to the Net Settlement Fund, how many shares you purchased or acquired and when you purchased or acquired them, whether you held or sold those shares, the date on which you sold those shares, and the price at which you sold them, among other factors.
-At this time, it is not possible to determine how much individual Settlement Class Members may receive from the Settlement.
+Your share of the Net Settlement Fund depended on the number of shares (represented by valid and acceptable Claim Forms) that members of the Settlement Class submitted to the Claims Administrator, relative to the Net Settlement Fund, how many shares you purchased or acquired and when you purchased or acquired them, whether you held or sold those shares, the date on which you sold those shares, and the price at which you sold them, among other factors.

-A payment to any Authorized Claimant that would amount to less than $10.00 in total will not be included in the calculation of the Net Settlement Fund, and no payment to those members of the Settlement Class will be made.
+Payments to any Authorized Claimant that amounted to less than $10.00 in total were not included in the calculation of the Net Settlement Fund, and no payment to those members of the Settlement Class was made.

-For each Authorized Claimant, a Recognized Claim will be calculated.
-A Claimant’s Recognized Claim will be the sum of his, her, or its Recognized Loss Amounts as calculated pursuant to the formula provided in the Notice with respect to TrueCar common stock.
+For each Authorized Claimant, a Recognized Claim was calculated.
+A Claimant’s Recognized Claim was the sum of his, her, or its Recognized Loss Amounts as calculated pursuant to the formula provided in the Notice with respect to TrueCar common stock.
 The calculation of a Recognized Claim, as defined in the Plan of Allocation in the Notice, is not intended to be an estimate of, nor does it indicate, the amount that a Settlement Class Member might have been able to recover after a trial.
-Nor are the calculations pursuant to the Plan of Allocation intended to be estimates of the amounts that will be paid to Authorized Claimants pursuant to the Settlement.
+Nor are the calculations pursuant to the Plan of Allocation intended to be estimates of the amounts that were paid to Authorized Claimants pursuant to the Settlement.
 The Recognized Loss Amount formula provides the basis for proportionately allocating the Net Settlement Fund to Authorized Claimants.
 That computation is only a method to weigh Settlement Class Members’ Claims against one another.
-Each Authorized Claimant will receive a pro rata share of the Net Settlement Fund based on his, her, or its Recognized Claim.Back To Top
+Each Authorized Claimant received a pro rata share of the Net Settlement Fund based on his, her, or its Recognized Claim.Back To Top

 The Court determined the amount of any award of attorneys’ fees or reimbursement of Litigation Expenses.
 Such sums as approved by the Court will be paid from the Settlement Fund.
 Settlement Class Members are not personally liable for any such fees or expenses.